 In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
 You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
 These include the 15th-century Monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

 After your walking tour, you'll learn about the steelwork that is crafted in Toledo.
 On a visit to the city's historic foundry, you'll see where ancient blacksmiths forged the famous swords made from Toledo steel.
-These were used by the Roman general Hannibal in the Punic Wars and by the Christian armies in the Middle Ages.
+The Roman general Hannibal used these in the Punic Wars and by the Christian armies in the Middle Ages.
 These weapons are of incomparable quality, and you can appreciate the craftwork by viewing some of the swords at the foundry.

 Chat with a local specialist who can help organize your trip.

-Day 4: Take the train to Granada - Explore the city by bike
+Day 4: Train to Granada, Explore the City by Bike

 End the day at a local eatery where you'll enjoy some traditional tapas and drinks.
 Bring your appetite, as Granada is known for its huge portion sizes.

-Day 5: Tour of the Alhambra and Generalife Gardens
+Day 5: Tour the Alhambra & Generalife Gardens

 Granada was once the last bastion of Al-Andalus (the historic Muslim name for the Iberian Peninsula) when it was ruled by the Moors.
 You can see examples of this history in the form of Granada's most famous landmark, the Alhambra, which receives more than two million visitors annually.
 In the morning, you'll meet your guide for a private tour of this palace, as well as the surrounding Generalife Gardens.

-Day 6: Transfer to Córdoba - Tour the Mezquita and Alcázar
+Day 6: Transfer to Córdoba, Tour the Mezquita & Alcázar

-Day 7: Explore the famous White Villages of rural Andalusía
+Day 7: Explore the White Villages of Rural Andalusía

 For your final full day of the trip, you can either continue exploring Córdoba on your own or opt for a day trip into the countryside of Andalusía.
 There are many options for nearby excursions, especially to the region's famous White Villages.
 Some suggested destinations include: